radicalbit/NSDb/docs/RestApis.md

 ## Parsed Query

-Adding a `parsed = true` parameter in the request body, the query response will be enriched with the destructured query.
+Adding a `parsed = true` parameter in the request body, the query response will be enriched with the tokenized query.

 **Data example**